-Please note that summer schedules are operated until 15 August, and that planned engineering works will affect some services.
+Please note that planned engineering works will affect some services.
 More information may be found on the websites and apps of the train operating companies, as well as in our traffic information messages.

 - Vy is operating its trains almost as usual, with the exception of the route between Halden and Gothenburg, where there are no trains operating.
 There are also fewer departures than usual on the Flåm Railway between Myrdal and Flåm.